hypo69/hypo/docs/gemini/consultant/ru/src/utils/convertors/dict.md

 from reportlab.lib.pagesizes import A4
 from reportlab.pdfgen import canvas from src.utils.xls import save_xls_file
-from src.utils.jjson import j_loads, j_loads_ns  # Import j_loads and j_loads_ns
+from src.logger import logger
-from src.logger import logger # Import logger for logging
+import csv

 # def dict2ns(data: Dict[str, Any] | List[Any]) -> Any:
 #     """